mmbman/Katagiri/jewel-mirror-awareness.md

 ### Part 1

-**Text:**
+#### Text:

 > The teaching of thusness
 > Has been intimately communicated by buddhas and patriarchs;
 > Now you have it,
 > So keep it well.

-**Commentary:**
+#### Commentary:

-In Japanese we use the word “nyoze” for “thusness.”
-The word is made up of two syllables, “nyo” and “ze.”
-“Nyo” means thus, or like, or likeness; “ze” means this, or something affirmative or assenting.
-Nyo can be taken to stand for the ultimate principle, and ze for the phenomenal world: thusness and thisness.
+In Japanese we use the word *nyoze* for “thusness.”
+The word is made up of two syllables, *nyo* and *ze*. *Nyo* means thus, or like, or likeness; *ze* means this, or something affirmative or assenting. *Nyo* can be taken to stand for the ultimate principle, and *ze* for the phenomenal world: thusness and thisness.
 Taken together they mean principle and practice.
 In English we say “thusness” or “suchness,” but you should think of it as principle and practice, ultimate principle and phenomena.

 We combine them in one word because they are not separate.

 Principle cannot exist alone, separate from practice.
 If it did, it would be like a dead tree: it would not live.
 So when you say principle, there must be practice; when you say practice there must be principle.
 Even though you don’t actually say the second word.

 Then practice does not become the practice of something with blind or ignorant mind.
 Practice requires that you polish your mind through and through.

-So we have “The teaching of nyoze.”
-“Teaching,” is, of course, “dharma.”
+So we have “The teaching of *nyoze*.”
+“Teaching,” is, of course, *dharma*.
 Dharma has to be understood in three ways: as the ultimate principle, as phenomena, and as teaching.
 You may also understand dharma in terms of its working, as perfect harmony.

 In terms of a purely intellectual understanding you can describe dharma as principle and phenomena, and analyze it in terms of parts.
 But in reality they are not separate; they must be completely harmonized.
 Interconnected, interpenetrated, in perfect harmony.

 Then teaching must focus constantly on this perfect harmony of ultimate principle and phenomenal world.
 It cannot just be something written or spoken, or something conceptualized.
 It must be alive.
 It must remove suffering, and awaken people to the truth.